Skip to main content

 Can investigations be used in an asynchronous setting?

 Yes.
 You may need to make certain tweaks, since we have designed each investigation for collaboration and discussion.
-Some instructors have set up group chat sessions, or have encouraged students to form groups that meet at a mutually convenient time to work through the investigation together.
+Some instructors have set up group chat sessions or boards, or have encouraged students to form groups that meet at a mutually convenient time to work through the investigation together.

 I can access the investigation, but my students cannot.
 What should I do?